Sri Lanka FAQ

 Is Sri Lanka safe from Terrorism?

 Up till May 2009, Sri Lanka had a conflict with the LTTE who wanted a separate state for the Tamils in the North and East of the country.
 A lot was written in the press in the UK as to how dangerous it was to travel to Sri Lanka.
 It must be remembered that, throughout the conflict, not one single tourist has been injured or killed.
-As from May 2009, this conflict ended and Sri Lanka is now at peace.
+As from May 2009, this conflict ended and Sri Lanka became a safe peace.

 What vaccinations do I require?